Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-A model that captures this relationship between two or more explanatory variables and the objective variable is called a linear multiple regression model.
+A model that captures the relationship between a target variable and two or more explanatory variables in this way is called a **linear multiple regression model**.

 \begin{align*}